Results for: river-fire-recovery

 Cal Fire duties include:

-• Offers Fire Fighter 1 seasonal, temporary work outdoors with access to health benefits and opportunities to work in various locations throughout the state as well as, a variety of other Fire Protection and Forester careers.
+• Offering Fire Fighter 1 seasonal, temporary work outdoors with access to health benefits and opportunities to work in various locations throughout the state as well as a variety of other Fire Protection and Forester careers.

-• CAL FIRE provides a Statewide Fire Map and inc…
+• Providing a Statewide Fire Map and inc…

 [read more]